 Motorcycle gear

 Every rider must bring his own motorcycle protective gear and helmet.
 We do not recommend wearing leather motorbike suits as we do not go fast on the bikes.
-But due to the fact that the temperature is very different in the variant heights, it is good to wear multiple layers, such as in case of skiing.
-It’s a good idea to wear either a durable high top hiking boot, a real biking boot or even a dirt bike boot.
-GoBeyond’s official motorbike gear partner is FUEL, gear up for Himalaya on their site with the special discount code for our guests.
+But due to the fact that the temperature is very different in the variant heights, it is good to wear multiple layers, same when skiing.
+It’s a good idea to wear either durable high top hiking boots, real biker boots or even dirt bike boots.

 Local transportation